3Ring/crypto_broker_api/README.md

   - Only 5 currencies are brokered: ["BTC", "ETH", "DOGE", "USDT", "BNB"].
   - All transactions will be using $USD.
   - User/Client accounts do not need to be created or deleted and will be assumed to be handled in a different api.
-  - There is an infinite amount of the currencies to be purchased
+  - There is an infinite amount of the currency to be purchased

 - Currency list:
   - Since this specifies 'for a given user', I'm not exactly sure how this is different from balances.
 I am going to go with the assumption that specific users will have to be preauthorized to trade in specific currencies, so I added an authorization row for each currency to the database.